 Nearing the little canal town of Lehde, we paddled through a thick scrum of pollen on the surface of the water.
 It glistened pink in some sections, white in others.
 Despite my miserable allergies, I couldn’t help but admire the fertility of the forest.

 Signs of human life again began to mark the landscape as we paddled into the tiny, incredibly adorable village of Lehde.

 Navigating through increasingly narrow channels with room for only two lanes of traffic, we passed a steady stream of kayakers and large punts filled with beaming tourists.
 We crossed under a steady stream of wooden walkways built over the canals to connect the hamlet’s private homes, restaurants, and guesthouses.

-- The waterways are incredibly well marked with signs for paddlers at every main intersection pointing to different towns, restaurants, and points-of-interest.
+The waterways are incredibly well marked with signs for paddlers and hikers at every main intersection pointing to different towns, restaurants, and points-of-interest.

 Two-person boats can be rented from Spreewald-Natur-Camping for €16 per day.
 You can park your car there (without camping) for €5 per day.